Liquidambar, American sweetgum : planting, pruning, care

 - Add well-rotted compost

-- Plant tree at collar level
+- Plant tree with collar at soil level

 - Stake if necessary